skip to content

 Search by Algolia

-• copies of the park rules in force;
+• a copy of the park rules in force

-• what utilities the resident needs to pay;
+• an indication of which utilities the resident will need to pay

-• instruction manuals for appliances and devices as part of the rented premises or common area.
+• instruction manuals for appliances and devices part of the rented premises or common area.

-What information needs to be provided to the resident? : Last Revised: Thu Feb 29th 2024
+Information to be provided to the resident : Last Revised: Fri Jul 11th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.